How do you know if you have damaged your Achilles tendon?

+If you hear a loud pop, followed by pain in the back of your heel or calf, and you can’t stand on your toes, then you might have torn your Achilles tendon.
+The most common demographic is your male weekend warrior between the ages of 30 to 40.
+This can happen during sports that require running, jumping, or sudden stops.
+This happens because too much force is applied to the tendon, causing it to snap.
+This is why stretching is so important.
+There are also a class of antibiotics called fluoroquinolones that for whatever reason can cause the tendon to snap as well.
 Achilles tendon injuries come in a few different flavors which ranges from tendonitis to a complete tear of the Achilles tendon.
 As with most injuries of the lower extremity, Achilles tendon injuries can be very irritating in that it might bother you with every step.
 The key here is prevention by stretching.
 But if it’s too late and you’ve already hurt your Achilles tendon, all is not lost.
 In fact, most cases of Achilles tendonitis resolve on their own.
-If you did happen to completely tear your Achilles tendon, then you will likely need a surgical repair.
+If you did happen to completely tear your Achilles tendon, then youmay need a surgical repair.
+I frequently see patients with Achilles tendon injuries as an orthopedic surgeon in Colorado Springs.

 What is the Achilles tendon, and what does it do?